latchset/custodia/README.md

 ## IPA cert request

-The IPACertRequest store plugin generates or revokes certificates on the fly.
+The *IPACertRequest* store plugin generates or revokes certificates on the fly.
 It uses a backing store to cache certs and private keys.
 The plugin can create service principal automatically.
 However the host must already exist.
+The *IPACertRequest* does not create host entries on the fly.

 The request ```GET /secrets/certs/HTTP/client1.ipa.example``` generates a private key and CSR for the service ```HTTP/client1.ipa.example``` with